-This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, which statements involve substantial risk and uncertainties.
-All statements other than statements of historical facts contained in this quarterly report, including statements regarding our future results of operations, financial condition, business strategy and plans, and objectives of management for future operations, such as statements regarding the benefits and timing of the roll-out of new technology, are forward-looking statements.
-In some cases, you can identify forward-looking statements because they contain words such as "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "should," "target," "will," or "would" or the negative of these words or other similar terms or expressions.
+This Annual Report on Form 10-K contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, and Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, which statements involve substantial risk and uncertainties.
+All statements other than statements of historical facts contained in this Annual Report on Form 10-K, including statements regarding our future results of operations, financial condition, business strategy and plans, and objectives of management for future operations, such as statements regarding the benefits and timing of the roll-out of new technology, are forward-looking statements.
+In some cases, you can identify forward-looking statements because they contain words such as "anticipate," "believe," "contemplate," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "should," "target," "will," or "would" or the negative of these words or other similar terms or expressions.
 These forward-looking statements include, but are not limited to, statements concerning the following:

-- · our expectations regarding our net revenue, expenses, gross margin, adjusted EBITDA, payback period, and other results of operations; - our ability to acquire new customers and successfully retain existing customers; - our ability to gauge and adapt to fashion trends and changing consumer preferences in products, sustainability, price-points, and in-store and digital shopping experiences; - our ability to achieve or sustain profitability; - · future investments in our business, our anticipated capital expenditures, and our estimates regarding our capital requirements; - our ability to effectively develop and launch new, innovative, and updated products: - our ability to effectively manage our inventory and supply chain, including with respect to environmental, social, and governance, or ESG, matters: - our ability to effectively increase the number of and management of our retail locations; - the costs and success of our sales and marketing efforts, and our ability to promote our brand; - our reliance on key personnel and our ability to identify, recruit, and retain skilled personnel; - our ability to achieve the sustainability targets and goals that we have announced; - our commitments to meeting certain threshold ESG criteria and reporting ESG practices in connection with the Sustainability Principles and Objectives Framework, or the SPO Framework; - our expectations regarding ESG initiatives; - our ability to effectively manage our growth, including any international expansion; - our ability to protect our intellectual property rights and any costs associated therewith; - our dependence on key suppliers and manufacturers; - the effects of the COVID-19 pandemic or other public health crises; - our focus on a specific public benefit purpose and potential resulting negative effects on our financial performance; - our ability to compete effectively with existing competitors and new market entrants; and - our total addressable market and the growth rates of the markets in which we compete.
+- our expectations regarding our net revenue, expenses, gross margin, adjusted EBITDA, payback period, and other results of operations; - our ability to acquire new customers and successfully retain existing customers; - our ability to gauge and adapt to fashion trends and changing consumer preferences in products, sustainability, price-points, and in-store and digital shopping experiences; - our ability to achieve or sustain profitability; - future investments in our business, our anticipated capital expenditures, and our estimates regarding our capital requirements; - our ability to effectively develop and launch new, innovative, and updated products; - our ability to effectively manage our inventory and supply chain, including with respect to environmental, social, and governance, or ESG, matters; - our ability to effectively increase the number of and management of our retail locations; - the costs and success of our sales and marketing efforts, and our ability to promote our brand; - our reliance on key personnel and our ability to identify, recruit, and retain skilled personnel; - our ability to achieve the sustainability targets and goals that we have announced; - our commitments to meeting certain threshold ESG criteria and reporting ESG practices in connection with the Sustainability Principles and Objectives Framework, or the SPO Framework, as well as aligning our ESG reporting with the Sustainability Accounting Standards Board and Task Force on Climate-Related Financial Disclosure frameworks; - our expectations regarding ESG initiatives; - our ability to effectively manage our growth, including any international expansion; - our ability to protect our intellectual property rights and any costs associated therewith; - our dependence on key suppliers and manufacturers; - the effects of the COVID-19 pandemic or other public health crises; - our focus on a specific public benefit purpose and potential resulting negative effects on our financial performance; - our ability to compete effectively with existing competitors and new market entrants; and - our total addressable market and the growth rates of the markets in which we compete.